ixdat/ixdat/docs/source/extended_concept.rst

 ``ixdat`` will be a collaborative project for which anyone with time and programming skill can plug in extra tools for their technique or an existing database for their sub-field.

 The design should be highly pythonic: object-oriented, pluggable, and dynamic.
-It must be well-documented to facilitate a diverse gorup of users.
+It must be well-documented to facilitate a diverse group of users.

 In the near-to-mid future, ``ixdat`` will require a bit of programming skill from the user, but, if there is interest, select functionality all the way from raw data to database will eventually have GUIs attached to it.